dbaluta/docs/2025/intro.md

 - You can either use your Linux native installation or a virtual machine.
 Follow the [Infrastructure Guide](./infrastructure.md).

+## Cheatsheet

+- To aid you in the development process, we've provided a [Cheatsheet](./cheasheet.md) containing the most commonly used commands.

 ---

 ##  Goals